October 7, 2025

 3. Phantom Fall Fest at Kennywood

 Kennywood’s seasonal “Phantom Fall Fest” offers a mix of spooky and family fun.
-During daytime hours, they pull back the scares and focus on seasonal entertainment: rides, decorations, and family activities/rides for pint-sized thrill seekers.
+During daytime hours, they pull back the scares and focus on seasonal entertainment: rides, decorations, and family activities for pint-sized thrill seekers.

 4. Autumnfest at Seven Springs

 Seven Springs isn't just a winter destination for skiers.
-Autumnfest runs from October 4th - October 19th with fun fall activities chair lift rides, live music, hiking, and artisan crafts.
+Autumnfest runs from October 4th - October 19th with fun fall activities: chair lift rides, live music, hiking, and artisan crafts.

 5. Corn Mazes, Pumpkin Patches & More Farm Visits